Daminert/MyDataScienceProject/README.md

 # MyDataScienceProject
-This is my data science repo that will contain my current projects in datas science.
+# INSIGHTS ON MY FIRST DATA SCIENCE PROJECT
 ##
 In this project I gathered data from a liable source.
-I first arranged my data in a simple form. made sure I was getting my figures right.
+* First arranged my data in a simple form.
+* Made sure I was getting my figures right.
-Got the total number of times the prison Escape took place and also which country have the highest prison helicopter escapes.
+* Got the total number of times the prison Escape took place and
+* Selected the country's with highest escapees in a descending order.
 ##
 # Takeaway
   Special thanks to Data quest and Dev_careers for given me this opportunity.
 It wss not easy, but I did it. the main aim for this project